XChainWatcher: Monitoring and Identifying Attacks in Cross-Chain Bridges: Introduction

+There is a large variety of bridge solutions in the industry, so designing an anomaly detection tool that fits every scenario is challenging.
+Therefore, in this paper, we focus on modeling and evaluating our solution for cross-chain bridges that connect Ethereum to its sidechains~\cite{sidechains}, the most valuable blockchain ecosystem except for Bitcoin (Ethereum alone has a market cap of around \$200 billion).
+The communication between Ethereum and a sidechain with a cross-chain bridge involves two steps: users first \textit{Deposit} assets transferring tokens from Ethereum to the sidechain, and later \textit{Withdraw} funds, transferring the assets back to Ethereum.
+While there are some nuances and rules that may need fine-tuning, the rationale followed in this paper can be applied to other interoperability projects (e.g., arbitrary message-passing protocols).

+This paper provides the following contributions: \begin{enumerate} \item \textbf{\toolName.} The first open-source framework for performing anomaly detection in cross-chain bridges, capable of detecting known attacks and other anomalies that harm users and protocol operators. \toolName~provides the pipeline for decoding event and transaction data, building logic relations, and evaluating them against the proposed anomaly detection rules.

+\item \textbf{Quantitative study on cross-chain security.} We perform an anomaly detection analysis on data extracted from bridge contracts deployed on Ethereum, Gnosis, and Moonbeam -- 3 EVM-based blockchains.
+We release the first open dataset of cross-chain transactions, consisting of over 81,000 \CCTXS, moving more than \$$4.2$B in token transfers.

+\item \textbf{New anomalies.} Through the analysis of the anomaly detection results, we identify past attacks and also new anomalies in cross-chain bridges due to unintended behavior from users and protocols. \end{enumerate}

 The paper is structured as follows.
-Section~\ref{sec: background} covers preliminary information on blockchain, smart contracts, and Datalog.
-Section~\ref{sec: xchainwatcher} gives an overview of the cross-chain bridge and details the design of \toolName.
-Section~\ref{sec: instantiation} presents the empirical results of deploying \toolName~in two bridges.
-Section~\ref{sec: limitations_and_future_work} outlines the discussion and limitations.
+Section~\ref{sec: background} provides background information on blockchain, smart contracts, and cross-chain bridges.
+Section~\ref{sec: xchainwatcher} details the design of \toolName.
+Sections~\ref{sec: evaluation} and~\ref{sec: results} present the experimental setup and the anomaly detection results.
+Section~\ref{sec: limitations_and_future_work} outlines the discussion, limitations, and future work.
 Finally, the related work and conclusions are given in Sections~\ref{sec: related_work} and \ref{sec: conclusion}.
-All monetary values presented in this paper are in US Dollars.
+All monetary values presented in this paper are in US dollars.